Shashwat1524/RRT-Star-Path-Planning-for-Obstacle-Avoidance-on-TurtleBot3/README.md

 RViz: Visualization tool for monitoring the robot's state and paths

 ### Step 2: Run the RRT* path planner and navigator node
-Execute the following command to start the ARRT planner and navigator node:
+Execute the following command to start the RRT planner and navigator node:

 ```bash
 ros2 run RRT_Star_Planning rrt_node